Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Xincheng is the closest town to Taroko Gorge and you can get off the train there.
 However, there are few amenities and hotel choices there.
 Taroko Liiko Hotel (see on Booking / Agoda / Klook / TripAdvisor) stands out as best.

-Man visitors stay in Hualien City, even though it is a 40-minute drive away from Taroko Gorge.
-Hualien has some of the best hostels I’ve stayed at in Taiwan, such Just Walk Backpacker Hostel (see on Booking / Agoda / Klook / TripAdvisor).
-Find more hostels in Hualien here.
+With Taroko Gorge all but closed, it makes more sense right now to stay in Hualien City, where many Hualien activities are based.
+Hualien has some of the best hostels I’ve stayed at in Taiwan, such Just Walk Backpacker Hostel (see on Booking / Agoda / TripAdvisor).

 If you travel south from Hualien City toward Taitung, I’d recommend spending the night somewhere along the way.
 On Highway 11, Dulan in Taitung County is the best place to spend the night.